-Daylight Savings: 9 Important Tasks Beyond Changing Your Clocks
+Daylight Saving: 9 Important Tasks Beyond Changing Your Clocks

 Daylight saving time ends at 2 a.m. on Sunday, November 3, when we set our clocks back an hour.
 Many of the devices we use to tell time will make that change automatically, but, of course, you’ll have to manually adjust some outliers: wall clocks, clock radios, microwave and stove clocks, car radio clocks, wrist watches, digital cameras and others.